If you are looking for a way to improve hiring processes, job suitability tests should come under consideration.

 Cognitive ability is an umbrella term covering several facets of aptitude, and cognitive ability tests are sometimes used to judge a person on their mental agility and intelligence.

 Cognitive ability tests can be presented in the form of exam-style pre-employment assessments, much like the traditional verbal and numerical reasoning tests, but they can also be gamified.

 Cognitive ability assessments are considered to be a reasonably reliable method of testing general intelligence, including reasoning and logic.
 These assessments tend to be used in recruitment processes for top-level roles and those that rely on high levels of learning and intelligence, like the legal and medical sectors.

 5. Abstract Reasoning

-This is an assessment that is often the least familiar to candidates as it is not something that they actively use every day (unlike reading or decision-making), but it does show how logical they are.
+This is an assessment that is often the least familiar to candidates as it is not something that they actively use every day (unlike reading or decision-making), but it does show how they approach abstract problems.

 Logical ability is necessary to help with decision making and problem solving, and abstract reasoning tests assess how a candidate can infer the right information and make a logical deduction of what the right answer is.

 Abstract reasoning is useful in application testing for legal and most business industries.